7 Common Hiring Mistakes to Avoid When Recruiting New Employees

 Hiring and selection processes get a good bit of attention in the world of workforce planning, because these strategies form a critical starting point to full engagement throughout the employee life cycle.
 The right hiring process is essential to attracting the right candidates, planning for effective employee development, and for ensuring employee retention.

 Replacing team members is costly, and gaps in productivity can impact your operations, client relationships, and your ability to generate revenue.
 An employee separation can shake the foundation of a small business.
 Using exit feedback to understanding performance deficits can help to improve the selection process.
 A good hiring process doesn’t end with an offer.
-It includes organized on boarding, to ensure the first impression on day one will be positive.
-On board will influence his or her ability to be productive and feel connected, not only on the first day, but the first ninety days on the job, a critical period for ensuring a new member will decide to stay with your company.
+It includes organized onboarding to establish a positive first impression from day one.
+This will influence his or her ability to be productive and feel connected, not only on the first day, but the first ninety days on the job, a critical period for ensuring a new member will decide to stay with your company.
 As much as possible, the hiring process should provide multifaceted information that will enable a new member to succeed.
 While hiring may sound like a simple process, many employers fail to select the right candidates.
 If you’re planning to hire new employees, you should consider seven common hiring mistakes.

 #1) Hiring Based on Recommendations